 It might be easier said than done, but it’s really important to maintain a positive outlook during your job search.
 Viewing this as an opportunity to not just find a new job, but the right job, can help change your approach.
 You won’t apply for jobs you don’t want or aren’t qualified for, because your focus will be on searching for the best opportunity.
 Remember that you can be selective.

 A positive attitude also increases your likelihood of performing well during an interview.
 Recruiters and hiring managers will speak to people all day long, and they’ll remember the conversations they enjoyed versus those that were challenging.
+Your attitude is one of the first things interviewers notice, so a happy, positive and enthusiastic mannor will create a great first impression, making you a more memorable and favourable candidate.

 A recent study showed that 39 per cent of people are considering a career change following the events of 2020.
 If you’re included in that number, think about the skills you’d need to make this happen, and use your free time to develop yourself.
+In a competitive job market, having up-to-date skills and qualifications will set you apart from other candidates, and employers really value those who continuously invest in their professional development and skillset.
+Boosting your skills can also open doors to higher-paying job roles that require specific expertise and potential career advancement opportunities.

-Consider the qualifications or professional accreditations which may help to prove your new skills.
+Assess your current skillset and identify gaps that can be filled.
+At the same time, determine which skills are most in demand in your industry or the field you’re targeting, and consider the qualifications or professional accreditations which may help to prove your new skills.
 This will also give you something else to focus on, and is a good sign to employers that you are willing to improve and grow.

 Volunteering within your field can be a great way to network, particularly for jobseekers with limited experience, or those hoping to change fields.

 Don’t shy away from your networks or be embarrassed to admit you are out of work.
 Instead, keep in touch with people and put your contacts to good use in order to unearth more opportunities.
+Standing out on LinkedIn is a fantastic way to connect with people in your industry and get your name and skillset out there

 This will also help you to keep informed regarding job trends and search strategies.
 And, if you expand your network to include hiring managers at relevant organisations, and expert recruiters within your field, you’ll have additional people looking for your next role alongside you.